cossacklabs/repometascore/README.md

-# Risky Code Hunter
+# RepoMetaScore

-Detect risky projects in your dependency chain.
+Use RepoMetaScore (repository metadata scoring) to find risky projects in your dependency chain.

 ![rch-github-logo](https://user-images.githubusercontent.com/2877920/167950182-7a436304-7480-4b8b-9492-35af4a7d7be6.png)